Dropping Out of Grad School Is A Silent Epidemic

 But, none of my professors told me this when I decided to apply to a PhD program.

-In fact, I never thought that after 5 years I would want to drop out of grad school.
+In fact, I never thought that after 5 years I would consider dropping out of grad school.

 I entered grad school assuming that there would be a clear path to my PhD degree.